bmonteiro00/geru/README.txt

  -write new more units tests
  -write functional tests (study how to do it) -refactor on key code points.
- -ignore unecessary files in this repo.
+ -ignore unnecessary files in this repo
+ -refactor on initialize_db.py, put development.ini not hardcoded

 Getting Started
 ---------------

 Clone the entire repo.
+Open it in Intellij.

+Change the path of the following commands in development.ini.
+Rename the path: "C:/Users/Bruno/PycharmProjects/GERU/development.ini" to desire one.
+   -setup_logging("C:/Users/Bruno/PycharmProjects/GERU/development.ini")
+   -settings = get_appsettings("C:/Users/Bruno/PycharmProjects/GERU/development.ini")